Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 * Open PuTTY.
 * In the left-hand Category pane, navigate to Connection -> SSH -> Auth.
 * Click on the "Browse" button and select the private key file (id_rsa.ppk) you generated with PuTTYgen.
-* Go back to the Session category, enter the IP address or hostname of your Linux server in the "Host Name" field, and save the session.
+* Go back to the Session category, enter username@hostname or (IP address) of your Linux server in the "Host Name" field, and save the session.

 ![priv key](browse_user1_priv.JPG)